pay360/mobilesdk-ios/README.md

 payment.card = card;
 ```

-You may also want to provide a billing address, by providing an instance of PPOBillingAddress, like so.
+You may also want to provide a billing address, by providing an instance of **PPOBillingAddress**, like so.

 ```objective-c
 PPOBillingAddress *address = [PPOBillingAddress new];